evchumichev/cinema_booking_service/README.md

 In any other case, JSON will contain an error message.

 ### Testing
-Before test cases, the database will automatically clear to just migrated state.
+Before test cases, the database will automatically clean to just migrated state.

 ### Build with
 * [Spark framework](http://sparkjava.com) - A micro framework for creating web applications